 In 2022, B2B buyers are looking for that Amazon-like B2C buying experience.
 So, enhance your content to improve the experience.
 Add intelligent search to make products even more discoverable, offer how-to and troubleshooting videos, let people download Material Data Safety Sheets, user manuals, and installation guides.
 Incorporate product reviews and ratings.
 Leverage the data in your CRM to deliver just the right content for the stage of the buyer’s journey.

 #5 Integrate with the customer’s purchasing process

 Let your customers define their own account permissions and accessibility.
 This allows your eCommerce system to conform to the client’s purchasing hierarchy.
 This takes personalization to a whole new level.
-Find out if your clients prefer EDI or their own eProcurement system to using your eCommerce platform and create an integration.
+Find out if your clients prefer EDI for eCommerce or their own eProcurement system to using your eCommerce platform and create an integration.

 Customer Experience Best Practices

 Does it seem like providing an exceptional customer experience is out of reach?
 It is not.
 Companies like yours are using digital technology to improve the business-to-business experience every day.
 Here are a few B2B customer experience case studies to show you how it is being done.